-Safety and efficacy beyond six months have not been proven, although recent reports suggest safety of short-term use, including in women experiencing menopausal symptoms for whom estrogen replacement therapy is contraindicated.
-Nonetheless, caution is advisable until better-quality safety data are available.
+Safety and efficacy beyond one year have not been proven.
+Reports suggest the safety of short-term use, including in women with menopausal symptoms for whom estrogen replacement therapy is not suggested.
+Nonetheless, caution is advised until better-quality safety data are available.
+There have been reports of liver damage and higher lead levels in the blood from black cohosh.
 Use of black cohosh in high-risk populations (such as in women with a history of breast cancer) should be under the supervision of a licensed healthcare professional.

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

 A study using black cohosh and other herbs reduced pain.
 Due to limited research, the effect of black cohosh on arthritis is unclear.
 Additional studies are needed in this area.

 Bone density (postmenopausal women)

 Studies show that black cohosh has mixed effects on bone density.
 More research is needed in this area.

 Research suggests that black cohosh has mixed results on breast cancer, possibly due to product variability and dosage.
 Additional studies are needed in this area.

 Heart disease (postmenopausal women)

 Limited research shows mixed results regarding black cohosh on cholesterol and heart disease risk.
 More well-designed studies involving humans are needed in this area.

 Available research suggests that the effect of black cohosh on infertility is unclear.
 Additional research is needed in this area.